drugis/addis-core/README.md

 - check out the (dockerfiles repository)[https://github.com/drugis/dockerfiles]
 - build addis WAR, using `mvn package`.
 Or: download a recent stable version from from https://drugis.org/files/addis-core.war
-- supply the WAR and SSL keystore and truststore to the `tomcat/Dockerfile` from the dockerfiles repository
 - build and run the dockerfile.

 Example run script